HamzaQasim7/agri_connect/README.md

 ### Download Android APK

-You can download the latest version of the Android APK [here](https://github.com/farmassistX/farmassist/releases/tag/v1.0.21).
+You can download the latest version of the Android APK [here]
 ## Architecture

 <p align=center><img src="./docs/img/architecture.png" width=75% height=75%></p>
-<p align="center"><i>Architecture Diagram of Farmassist</i></p>
+<p align="center"><i>Architecture Diagram of AgriConnect</i></p>

-The above illustration shows a high level overview of the Farmassist project.
-Farmassist consists of 3 subsystems:
+The above illustration shows a high level overview of the AgriConnect project.
+AgriConnect consists of 3 subsystems:

 - [Farm Management Subsystem](#farm-management): Users can view agricultural news and manage planting and harvesting data.
 - [IoT Monitoring Subsystem](#iot-monitoring): Users can view IoT telemetry data from the farm in the form of charts and receive alert notifications for abnormal telemetry data.